 - Contact your bank immediately to report what happened.

-- Cancel the check, money order or wire if it’s not too late.
+- Cancel the check or money order if it’s not too late.

 - Report it to the Federal Trade Commission, the National Association of Attorneys General and the FBI.